 Awards, rankings and other forms of recognition are not indicative of Bronfman Rothschild’s or its advisors’ future performance.

-- Barron’s – 2019 Top RIA Firms – Recognized firms were selected based on a questionnaire requesting 56 pieces of data gathered on areas such assets, staffing, revenue, technology spending, staff diversity, succession planning, and other firm-level details.
+- Barron’s – 2019, 2020 Top RIA Firms – Recognized firms were selected based on a questionnaire requesting various pieces of data gathered on areas such assets, staffing, revenue, technology spending, staff diversity, succession planning, and other firm-level details.
 There was no charge to be included in this award listing.
 50 firms from throughout the United States were selected for this award in 2019 and 100 were selected in 2020 and 2021.
 Wealthspire’s predecessor firms Sontag Advisory LLC and Bronfman E.L.
 Rothschild, LP were names as co-recipients of the 2019 award.